 “Starting from May 2020, we will begin a phased rollout of shops to all businesses on Facebook and Instagram Shopping.
 We will start with eligible businesses who use Instagram Profile Shops and will expand access over the next few months.
 Eligible businesses will receive an email when their shop is ready to start customising.”Facebook

 “Doesn’t Facebook already provide this feature?” we hear you say and the answer is yes…sort of.
 Currently, there is an option for businesses to upload their product listings but this is very basic when compared to the new shop builder platform.

 The new Shop feature is set to be much more advanced for retailers than what is currently available.
 When businesses have created their ‘Shop’ section on their page shoppers will be able to message the business directly using Messenger, WhatsApp or Instagram.
-There is also the option for transactions to happen through the Facebook’s in-app checkout, however, in the early days, we still expect that most transactions will start on Facebook Shops and end up being completed on the business’ website.
+There is also the option for transactions to happen through the Facebook’s in-app checkout.
+However, in the early days, we still expect most transactions will start on Facebook Shops and end up being completed on the business’ website.

-Facebook is positioning this as an aid to businesses who may be struggling during the coronavirus pandemic, but it’s also a feature that should help both sides of the transaction in making Facebook a better place to buy things.
+Facebook is positioning this as an aid to businesses who may be struggling during the coronavirus pandemic.
+It is also a feature that should help both sides of the transaction in making Facebook a better place to buy things.

 But that’s not all!
 Facebook Shops is opening the door to more great eCommerce features including live shopping and loyalty schemes.